SourabhNishal/Laptop-sales-data-analysis-PowerBI/README.md

 Reporting Module:
 Generates a detailed report with actionable insights and recommendations.

-Technology Stack
+-Technology Stack-

 Power BI: For data visualization and interactive reporting.
 MySQL Workbench: For database management and querying.
 Excel: For initial data handling and preliminary analysis (optional).

-Proposed System
+Proposed System:
 The proposed system will involve a structured approach to data analysis, starting with data collection and cleaning, followed by in-depth analysis of laptop features and sales data.
 The system will provide interactive visualizations and detailed reports to present the analysis findings in a clear and actionable format.

-Existing System
+Existing System:
 Existing systems for analyzing laptop features and sales data may include basic reports and static charts, but they often lack interactive and dynamic capabilities.
 This project aims to enhance the analysis by providing interactive dashboards and detailed insights, thus offering a more comprehensive view of the data and its implications.